Teun/SnappetChallenge/ReadMe.txt

-As the task conditions state that the work.json dataset doesn't show absolute value, but only changes, and it is unclear what does really mean.
+As the task conditions state that the work.json dataset doesn't show absolute value, but only changes, and it is unclear what it really means.
-I got "Progress" as independent assesment (collected for me by uncomprehensible way) and I can get statistics as average value of each excercise current progress * current Difficulty - previous progress * previous Difficulty / previous progress * previous Difficulty.
+I see "Progress" as an independent assesment and I decided to make the today's subjects statistics as an average value of each excercise =
+(CP * CD - PP * PD)/ PP * PD, where:
+ CP = current Progress;
+ CD = current Difficulty;
+ PP = previous Progress;
+ PD = previous Difficulty;

-Maybe, my understanding of "Progress" is incorrect:)
+Maybe my understanding of "Progress" is incorrect:)

-Results of the program is progress of each student in each subject, which he has done by the certain time, relatively the previous lesson of this student in this subject;
+Result of the program is a progress of each student in each subject, that has been made by the certain time, in comparison with the previous lesson's progress

-To see result of the program you should:
+To see the program result you should:
 1. have .net core 2.0;
-2. run command: dotnet SnappetSolution.dll in SnappetDeploy.zip (you can see address, the application is listening on, by default localhost:5000);
+2. run command: dotnet SnappetSolution.dll in SnappetDeploy.zip folder (you will see the port, the application is listening on);
-3. open a browser and enter the url you can see from the point above.
+3. open a browser and enter the url, you can see from the point above.

-Enjoy it! :)